Every day we help our clients progress their environmental performance; it is therefore important for us to showcase our own journey

 To decarbonise our operations, we will:

-Implement a responsible purchasing strategy to reduce emissions from our purchased goods & services – we will prioritise suppliers that disclose their carbon footprint.
+Continue a responsible purchasing strategy to reduce emissions from our purchased goods & services – we will prioritise suppliers that disclose their carbon footprint.

-Offset the emissions from flights, only fly when required, and when we fly, we’ll purchase economy seats on direct flights.
+Only fly when required, and when we fly, we’ll purchase economy seats on direct flights.

 Prioritise the use of public transport and less carbon-intensive modes of transit for business travel and commutes.